Cultured Guru Logo

 While its precise origin is somewhat debated, it’s widely believed that ramen’s roots lie in China.
 Chinese immigrants introduced wheat noodles to Japan in the late 19th century, influencing the development of what we now know as ramen.

 The first documented appearance of ramen in Japan was at a Chinese restaurant in Yokohama in the early 20th century.
-Initially, it was a Chinese specialty, but it rapidly evolved into a Japanese culinary icon.
-The dish was trendy among students and workers for its affordability and hearty nature.
+Initially, it was a Chinese specialty, but it rapidly evolved into a super-popular Japanese meal.

 Some of the notable regional variations include: